daisukeiot/Azure-DPS-Custom-Allocation/README.md

 | Functions Repo Branch | Branch name of Functions source code to deploy |                                              |

 > [!TIP]
 > Storage Service name is up to 24 characters.
-Keep name of resource group and unique id less than 20 characters
+Keep name of resource group and unique id less than 20 characters.
+> ARM template add `stor` to the end of name.

 Resources are named in following way: